Section 199A potentially gives real estate investors a deduction equal to 20% of their rental income.

 Sizing Up the Rental Real Estate Safe Harbor

 So, what to make of the safe harbor?
 Does it clear the fog?
-Maybe not.
+Absolutely not.

 Most tax CPAs I’ve talked with think the rental real estate safe harbor is problematic for small investors.